 On March 3, 2018, STX France revealed a carbon-free cruise vessel design (named Silenseas) using wind as main power source.
-The new wind-power technology will be trialled on the Ponant Cruises yacht Le Ponant, on which one the existing sails will be replaced and the new technology tested.
+The new wind-power technology will be trialled on Ponant's superyacht Le Ponant, on which one the existing sails will be replaced and the new technology tested.

 STX France's project is something never done before.
 The carbon-free sailship design is an alternative to the popular hybrid powered vessels.
 Hydrogen and fuel cells are still expensive, plus hydrogen is not available in most ports.